segmentio/segment-docs/src/partners/subscriptions/build-webhook.md

 `User-Agent`     | Segment sends you this field every time.
 You can count on us!| `User-Agent: Segment` `X-Segment-Settings` | Except for the API key (which is sent in the Authorization header), Segment will send the base 64 encoding of the rest of your custom settings encoded in this header. | `X-Segment-Settings: eyJjdXN0b21TZXR0aW5nT25lIjoiY3VzdG9tIHNldHRpbmcgdmFsdWUifQ==`

+### Responding to Segment Data

-## Request Body
+#### Request Body

-Segment's [spec](https://segment.com/docs/connections/spec) standardizes the data that you can expect from Segment.
+Segment's [Spec](https://segment.com/docs/connections/spec) standardizes the data that you can expect from Segment.
 You can choose to implement four types types of calls:

 - Who is this? `.identify(userId, traits)`
 - What are they doing? `.track(userId, event, properties)`